 “I am a young man” is a whole universe of good.

-Being a man means showing gentleness, even when your body and your word carries the power to dominate.
+Being a man means showing gentleness, even when your body and your word carries legitimate power to dominate.

 Being a man means fixing your brother’s tie instead of yanking his shorts down.